stefa-sal/figo/README.md

     - `-u, --user`: Specify the user to infer the project from.
   - **Examples:**
     ```bash
+    # Add a GPU profile to an instance in the default project on the local server
     figo gpu add my_instance

+    # Add a GPU profile to an instance on the local server in a specific project
+    figo gpu add instance_name -p my_project

+    # Add a GPU profile to an instance on a specific remote in the default project
+    figo gpu add instance_name -r my_remote

+    # Add a GPU profile to an instance on a specific remote in a specific project
     figo gpu add my_project.instance_name -r my_remote

+    # Add a GPU profile to an instance on a specific remote in a specific project
     figo gpu add my_remote:my_project.instance_name

+    # Add a GPU profile to an instance on a specific remote in a specific project
     figo gpu add instance_name -p my_project -r my_remote

+    # Add a GPU profile to an instance on the local server, inferring the project from the user name
     figo gpu add my_instance -u user_name
     ```